 This post may contain affiliate links.
 Please read our affiliate disclosure.

-Why You’ll Love This Potato-Tomato Casserole with Gruyère
+Why You'll Love This Potato-Tomato Bake with Gruyère

-Great way to use tomatoes when they’re not in peak season: Cooking tomatoes this way helps rejuvenate the off-season “love apple.”
+Great way to use non-peak-season tomatoes: Cooking tomatoes this way helps rejuvenate the off-season "love apple."

-Medley of flavors and textures: Earthy potatoes, juicy tomatoes, gooey cheese, and a delightfully crunchy and garlicky topping offer an explosion of flavors and textures.
+Medley of flavors and textures: Hearty potatoes, fresh tomatoes, melty cheese, and a delightfully crunchy, garlicky topping create a medley of flavors and textures.

-Makes a lovely holiday dish: Serve as a side at Thanksgiving, Christmas, or other indulgent holidays or events.
+Excellent holiday dish: Serve as a side at Thanksgiving, Christmas, or other holidays or events to highlight Mediterranean flavors.

 Key Ingredients